-Data protection and the secure use of information outside the workplace is a major concern for business and should be handled with care.
-Unfit hardware and open internet connections may represent a threat to businesses and its clients.
-The employee teleworking should be knowledgeable of preventive measures and the duty to handle information and equipment storing sensitive and confidential information with due care.
+The use of personal computers may raise some issues, not only in terms of the technical aspects that might restrict the capacity to perform the business needs, but on the aspect of data protection and cybersecurity.
+Data protection and secure use of information outside the workplace are major concerns for business and should be handled with care.
+Unfit hardware and open internet connections may represent a threat to businesses and their clients.
+Employees who are teleworking should be knowledgeable of preventive measures and exercise their duty to handle information and equipment storing sensitive and confidential information with due care.

-Also, privacy represents important challenge for employers as telework can significantly increase the risk of a breach, of client personal data handled by the company.
+Moreover, privacy represents important challenge for employers as use of technology can significantly increase the risk of breach of client personal data handled by the company.
 Surveillance on the workforce performance and the use of technological methods to monitor actions of teleworkers may also raise questions around the invasion of the employee's privacy.
-Also, the interference of communications and the presence of third parties at remote working places, or with access to personal computers where teleworks is being performed, can also represent a risk of breach of business duty to protect client's information.
+Furthermore, the interference of communications and the presence of third parties at remote working places, or with access to personal computers where teleworks is being performed, can also expose the company to further risk of breach client's personal information.

 While data protection rules and regulations would normally remain valid to every employment relationship, there are some jurisdictions that have included specific provisions in the relevant telework regulations.
-For example, the Polish Labour code expressly provides that it is up to the employer to determine the principles of protection for the data transferred to the teleworker and should provide training in this respect where needed.
-On the other hand, the teleworker must confirm in writing his or her understanding of the applicable data protection principles.
+For example, the Polish Labour code expressly provides that it is up to the employer to determine rules for the protection for the data transferred to the teleworker and should provide them with training in this respect where needed.
+On the other hand, the teleworker must confirm in writing his or her understanding and acceptance of the applicable data protection rules.
 Moreover, under Polish regulations the employee can only use devices provided by the employer if they can ensure the protection of confidential information, business secrets and personal data.
-Likewise, under Romanian regulations, the employer has the obligation to inform the employee in relation to data protection matters.
-In the Philippines, employers must assure the protection of data used by teleworkers and inform employees about their data protection duties.
+Likewise, under Romanian regulations, the employer has the obligation to inform the employee of data protection related matters.
+In the Philippines, employers must ensure the protection of data used by teleworkers and inform employees about their data protection duties.